ASDIO1/Dirty-Txt-Generator/README.md

 Options are: (Edit/overwrite, Create new file, Delete just the content, Delete a hole text, Show a txt content and an exit option)

 This program allows to create unlimited txt files, but all files are storaged in a folder inside the project, named "SavedTexts".
 This Folder cant be changed by the user.

+Use this program to practice  yooutr refactoring Skills.